Charles Bean: The Australian War Memorial, Canberra.

 The AWM has been listed on the Australian National Heritage Register.
-The AWM Memorial is unique among the world's war memorials in that it combines a shrine, a world-class museum, and houses an extensive archive.
+The AWM is unique in that it combines a shrine, museum, and an extensive archive.

 The Anzac Tradition and Charles Bean's role in the construction of Australia's cultural identity

-The citation for the listing of Bean’s papers on the 2021 UNESCO Memory of the World Register includes the following: “In his writings and especially in the Australian War Memorial, Bean presented the story of the AIF as a basis for national pride that resonates to this day.
-Anyone seeking to understand how the newly federated nation of Australia sought to establish its own identity, loyal to Britain but with a distinct national character, must consult these records.”
-In marking the centenary of Federation in 2001 the Sydney Morning Herald published “One hundred most influential Australians of the century” in which Charles Bean was stated “as probably doing more than anyone to foster a sense of Australian nationhood.”
+The citation for the listing of Bean’s papers on the 2021 UNESCO Memory of the World Register includes the following: "In his writings and especially in the Australian War Memorial, Bean presented the story of the AIF as a basis for national pride that resonates to this day.
+Anyone seeking to understand how the newly federated nation of Australia sought to establish its own identity, loyal to Britain but with a distinct national character, must consult these records."
+In marking the centenary of Federation in 2001 the Sydney Morning Herald published "One Hundred Most Influential Australians of the Century" in which Charles Bean was stated "as probably doing more than anyone to foster a sense of Australian nationhood".